kstrickland0612/tic-tac-toe-kstrick/README.md

 Most of all, I learned to put my perfectionist tendencies aside and just get some working code out there as quickly as possible.

+I'm proud of the end result!

 xoxo, K

 ## Moods

-- **Day 1**: OVERWHELM!
+- **Day 1**: OVERWHELMED!
 How do I deploy?
 How do I do this smartly with version control?
 How to even go about this project?
-Alright, x's and o's, need a gameboard, need an array...
+Alright, need x's and o's, need a gameboard, need an array...

 ![nervous](./Anguished-Face-Emoji-small.png "anguish")